-Before the COVID-19 pandemic, about 1.1 million New York City residents experienced food insecurity.
-In 2020, business closures during the pandemic resulted in loss of income for many New Yorkers.
-The food-insecure population grew to about 1.6 million people, and the Bronx had the highest borough-wide food insecurity rate at 19.7 percent.
-In the same year, 74 percent of food pantries and soup kitchens reported an increase in overall visitors from the previous year.
-Food insecurity continues to be a major issue in New York City.
-According to data from the DOHMH, more than one third of New York City adults, approximately 2.2 million people, lived in a household at risk for food insecurity in 2021.

-Today, Black and Hispanic or Latino communities disproportionately bear the burden of food insecurity and diet-related diseases such as high blood pressure and diabetes.188, 189, 190 In particular, the South Bronx has the highest rate of high blood pressure (39 percent) citywide.
+Before the COVID-19 pandemic, about 1.1 million New York City residents experienced food insecurity.184 In 2020, business closures during the pandemic resulted in loss of income for many New Yorkers.
+The food-insecure population grew to about 1.6 million people, and the Bronx had the highest borough-wide food insecurity rate at 19.7 percent.185 In the same year, 74 percent of food pantries and soup kitchens reported an increase in overall visitors from the previous year.186 Food insecurity continues to be a major issue in New York City.
+According to data from the DOHMH, more than one third of New York City adults, approximately 2.2 million people, lived in a household at risk for food insecurity in 2021.187 insecurity and diet-related diseases such as high blood pressure and diabetes.^{188, 189, 190} In particular, the South Bronx has the highest rate of high blood pressure (39 percent) citywide.
 Fordham-Bronx Park has the highest rate of diabetes (20.7 percent) citywide.
-Evidence suggests that food insecurity may exacerbate outcomes related to these dietrelated chronic conditions.
+Evidence suggests that food insecurity may exacerbate outcomes related to these dietrelated chronic conditions.191